honzabrecka/Screenshot/README.md

 [![Build Status](https://travis-ci.org/johnikx/Screenshot.svg?branch=master)](https://travis-ci.org/johnikx/Screenshot)

-Screenshot is the ActionScript 3 util for integration testing of UI components.
+Screenshot is an ActionScript 3 util for integration testing of UI components.
 It perfectly works with FlexUnit testing flow and Flex Framework UI components.

 > Flash has one special ability - output always looks the same.